 - People with sensitivities to chlorine can experience irritation to their skin, scalp, and eyes upon exposure to a chlorine pool or hot tub.

-- If there are large amounts of chlorine gas hovering over your hot tub or pool, it can be harmful for your lungs.
+- If there are large amounts of chlorine gas hovering over your hot tub or pool, it can be harmful to your lungs.

 - Chlorine carries a very distinctive smell that some people find unpleasant.